Fota Wildlife Park

 Cork, Ireland's 'real capital' as locals insist, is built on an island in the River Lee surrounded by steep hills.
 The city center island itself is relatively flat and walkable, with Patrick Street and Oliver Plunkett Street offering good stroller terrain.
 But head north to Shandon or south to the university and you'll face genuine hills.
 The English Market is a must-visit but tight with strollers during peak hours.
 Cork people are legendarily friendly and will help without being asked.
 Transit is bus-only and limited, so walking is the main way to get around.

-Partially — with some planning Cork scores 58/100 on our stroller-friendliness scale.
+It depends — Cork scores 58/100.
+Doable with planning, but not effortless.
 Cork is hilly and compact - the island center is flat but surrounding areas rise steeply.
 The famously friendly locals more than compensate.

 What to book before your family trip